emmamai/gol_f/README.md

 First, take a look at the source code.
 Drink in its beauty.

-Then, type make, and watch it in action.
+Then, type make, and run it.

+Click a cell to toggle its state.
+Press a key on your keyboard to toggle pause.